sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 There is also a video explaining Illumina sequencing which you will watch in every single Bioinformatics class you take in the future, found [here](https://www.youtube.com/watch?v=fCd6B5HRaZ8).

-***So, what does it matter?***
+Want to learn more about different sequencing methods?
+We have a document describing non Illumina methods in more detail [over here](https://github.com/sabeelmansuri/Bioinformatics-Crash-Course/blob/master/extra_sequencing.md)

+***Comparing Sequencing Methods and Why they Matter***

+Sanger sequencing is another (older) sequencing method, but we will skip its methods to avoid taking too much time on sequencing.

 What do Sanger and Illumina sequencing have in common?
-Both produce ridiculous quantities of small DNA fragments.
+Both produce ridiculous quantities of small DNA sequences.
 Illumina produces  300 million to 4 billion reads per run, with a selection of read lengths ranging from 50 base pairs to 300 base pairs.
 Meanwhile, Sanger produces 50000 sequences at lengths varying from 800 to 1000 base pairs.
 To give some perspective, the typical animal of interest is a human and those have 3.0×10^9 base pairs.
 Individual human genes range from 1148 to 37.7 kb (average length = 8446 bp,s.d. = 7124).

 These tiny reads overlap all over the place.
 If you imagine the true sequence these reads came from and place the reads where they came from, you will get many reads piled up over every base pair in the true sequence.
 The more reads pile up, the more accurately you can predict the actual sequence.
 A common measure that rates the robustness of an alignment is coverage: